Psemp/ds_project_2/README.md

 2. pip install -r requirements.txt
 3. Using jupyter lab, not vanilla notebook
 4. Data validation is basically intro in main
-5. Data is too heavy to commit, for it to work, create a dir "data" and slam dunk <a href="https://databank.worldbank.org/data/download/Edstats_csv.zip">this in it</a>
+5. Data is too heavy to commit, for it to work, create a dir "data" unzip <a href="https://databank.worldbank.org/data/download/Edstats_csv.zip">this in it</a>
+6. Data validation notebook has been merged with main notebook / data in country guide serves as a side note in case country codes are not explicit.